crate/cloud-tutorials/docs/create/create_account.rst

 Now that your CrateDB Cloud user account is ready, you can continue by:

-* `Installing the Croud CLI`_ to interact with the Cloud using the command line interface (currently recommended) or
+* `Installing the Croud CLI`_ to interact with CrateDB Cloud using the command line interface (currently recommended) or
-* by `Working with the Cloud Console`_ to interact with the CrateDB Cloud
+* by `Working with the Cloud Console`_ to interact with CrateDB Cloud

 .. rubric:: Table of contents